DavidRaisch/dhbw4_af_project/README.md

 This project folder contains various modules and functionalities aimed at achieving autonomous driving.

-## Lateral Control Algorithm
+## Lateral Control

-This file contains a lateral control algorithm for determining vehicle steering angles using either pure pursuit or Stanley methods.
+This file contains a lateral control for determining vehicle steering angles using either pure pursuit or Stanley methods.

 ### Description